St. Francis Square: BSA Twin Towers

 The complex has three buildings, but the main two towers are the most notable properties of the complex.
 Each tower stands 221 m high, occupying a land area of 3037.32 sqm of the site's land.
 The towers were initially topped off on 2000, yet was initially completed in 2011, wherein the two towers became the fourth-tallest buildings in the country.
 During the planning phase of the tower, the two towers were supposedly to feature a rooftop observation deck or a sky garden on their pyramid roofs, yet the plan was removed years later.
-The towers currently serve as a 3-star hotel and also serve as a radio transmitter of FM radio stations 90.7 Love Radio, 101.1 Yes FM and 96.3 Easy Rock; all owned by MBC Media Group.
+The towers currently serve as a 3-star hotel as well as the radio transmitter of FM radio stations 90.7 Love Radio, 101.1 Yes FM and 96.3 Easy Rock; all owned by MBC Media Group.
 Between October and November 2019, amid the aftermath of a fire tragedy at Star City (which is located next to the MBC Building) in Pasay, the building served as a backup studio facility for the three stations, as well as temporary studios for AM radio station DZRH and community-formatted national FM network Radyo Natin.
 At night, the towers are illuminated with a neon light display from the central part of the towers to the tower's pyramid-style roofs, with logos of the St Francis Group of Companies, AUX Aircon, and HKTV (HongKong TV) attached on the roof's exteriors.

 Office spaces are also present at the tower's three podium levels and are occupied by various local firms.
 The towers' amenities feature a lap pool, a lagoon pool, the Cornerstone restaurant, a children's playground, an outdoor jogging path at the ninth floor, four function rooms, and a gym located at the sixth floor.